Hmmcrs/Discord-Archiver/INSTRUCTIONS.md

 Download Python from [python.org](https://www.python.org/downloads/) (if you do not have it yet).
 During installation, check the box that says **Add Python to PATH**.

 ### 2. Install Required Packages
-Open Command Prompt (Windows) or Terminal (macOS/Linux) and run the following commands:
+Open Command Prompt (Windows) or Terminal (macOS/Linux) and run the commands below:
 - pip install requests
 - pip install python-dateutil